RAIN SCREEN HARDWOOD SIDING TYPES

 There are lots of wood siding materials, available in either softwood or hardwood species.
 Softwood species such as red cedar, Douglas fir and redwood are popular, but require regular repainting or refinishing to hold up to outdoor weather.
 Hardwood siding species such as Ipe, Garapa, Machiche and Cumaru siding are longer lasting and beautiful, with tropical graining and exotic color variations.
 High density hardwood siding is very durable.
 Repainting or refinishing hardwood siding is an appearance option but is not required.

-How does wood rainscreen cladding work?
+How does wood rainscreen siding work?

 How does a wood rainscreen work?